 The disclosures in the inherently anticipating Bell reference also meet the relevant test for enablement.
-To the extent Alexion argues that the reference is not, by itself, "enabling" for the amino acid sequence of eculizumab, this argument is unavailing.
+To the extent Alexion argues that Bell is not, by itself, "enabling" for the amino acid sequence of eculizumab, this argument is unavailing.
 The prior art can and does provide sufficient information for a POSA to make the claimed subject matter that is inherently disclosed.
-(See supra VIII.C-E); Schering, 339 F.3d at 1380-81 (prior art is enabling if it discloses sufficient information to make the claimed subject matter).
+(See supra VIII.C-D); Schering, 339 F.3d at 1380-81 (prior art is enabling if it discloses sufficient information to make the claimed subject matter).
 In this context, the art includes not just the inherently anticipating reference in isolation, but also a POSA's knowledge of the relevant art.
 See In re Elsner, 381 F.3d 1125, 1128 (Fed.
 Cir.
-2004) (proper test is "whether [a POSA] could take the description of the invention in the printed publication and combine it with his own knowledge of the particular art and from this combination be put in possession of the invention" (emphasis added)); see also In re Donohue, 766 F.2d 531, 533 (Fed.
+2004) (proper test is

+"whether [a POSA] could take the description of the invention in the printed publication and combine it with his own knowledge of the particular art and from this combination be put in possession of the invention" (emphasis added) (citation omitted)); see also In re Donohue, 766 F.2d 531, 533 (Fed.
 Cir.
-1985).
+1985) (subject matter disclosed "if one of ordinary skill in the art could have combined the publication's description of the invention with his own knowledge to make the claimed invention.").

-As explained throughout Grounds 1 and 3 above, the prior art provided enabling disclosures for creation of the same antibody (eculizumab) that is claimed in challenged claim 1.
-(See supra VIII.C&E; EX1003, ¶167.)
-A POSA in possession of the relevant prior art would have had multiple clear paths to making the exact antibody that is recited by challenged claim 1.
-Thus, the mere use of the word "eculizumab" by Bell provides an anticipating disclosure, because before 2007 a POSA had "the ability to make" eculizumab, and thus was in possession of the subject matter of challenged claim 1.
+As explained throughout Grounds 1 and 2 above, the prior art provided enabling disclosures for creation of the same antibody (eculizumab) that is claimed in challenged claims 1 and 5.
+(See supra VIII.C-D; EX1003, ¶162.)
+A POSA in possession of the relevant prior art would have had multiple clear paths to making the exact antibody that is recited by challenged claims 1 and 5.
+Thus, the mere use of the word "eculizumab" by Bell provides an anticipating disclosure, because before 2007 a POSA had "the ability to make" eculizumab, and thus was in possession of the subject matter of challenged claims 1 and 5.
 See In re Gleave, 560 F.3d 1331, 1337 (Fed.
 Cir.
 2009).

-2. Claims 2-5 and 7-10
+2. Claims 2-4 and 6-8

-As explained in Ground 1 above, Bell expressly discloses each of the trivial formulation, administration, and efficacy limitations of dependent claims 2-5 and 7-10.
-(See supra VIII.C.)
-Based on Bell's inherent anticipation of the antibody sequences recited in claim 1, its express disclosure of the remaining method of treatment limitations of claim 1, and its express disclosures of added limitations of the dependent claims, Bell anticipates challenged claims 2-5 and 7-10.
-(EX1003, ¶168.)
+As explained in Ground 1 above, Bell expressly discloses each of the trivial clinical limitations of dependent claims 2-4 and 6-8.
+(See supra VIII.C.3-5.)
+Based on Bell's inherent anticipation of the antibody sequences recited in claims 1 and 5, the express disclosure by Bell and Wang of the remaining limitations of claims 1 and 5, and Bell's express disclosures of added limitations of the dependent claims 2-4 and 6-8; Bell and Wang render obvious challenged claims 1-8.
+(EX1003, ¶163.)